Twins top Brewers 2-0 with strong Albers start, Donaldson HR

 The Twins are long-buried in the standings, but they got a bump from the return of star center fielder Byron Buxton after a 55-game absence following a broken pinky finger on his left hand.

-He said before he expects some residual soreness.
+He said before the game he expects some residual soreness.

 “You can play through some things, and you’ve just got to know how to play through it and know what can make it worse,” said Buxton, who went 0 for 3 with a walk.
 “I just want to play.”